 As a small token of our appreciation, those of you gracious enough to take part in Adopt A Horse will receive periodic updates about your horse.
 Those updates will keep you informed as to your horse’s progress in the program and his overall health, occasional stories from the summer trips, as well as vivid testimonials from staff and students regarding the impact that specific horse or mule has had on them at an individual level.
 Adoptees will also receive an Official Letter of Recognition from Heroes and Horses, both recognizing their gracious support and humbly thanking them for their kindness.

-Also, every responsible citizen who takes the absolutely necessary step of adopting one of our horses or mules in full will receive a one-of-a-kind, hand knit replica of their specific animal.
+Also, every person who adopts one of our horses or mules in full will receive a one-of-a-kind, hand knit replica of their specific animal.
 Whether it’s Abbey the mule or Riley the mustang, these unique works of art are 100% handmade locally and represent not only our eagerness to support our community on a grassroots level, but serve also as a small reminder to you, the benefactor, the role that the horse plays at both the psychological and spiritual level.
-The horse challenges people to be better and, for many in need, offers the gift of self empowerment and courage.
+Horses challenge people to be better and, for many in need, offers the gift of self empowerment and courage.

 Click on the images below to read about our available horses or...